LUCAS – International Festival for Young Film Lovers

-Lights out and film on at LUCAS #46: From October 5 to 12, Germany’s oldest film festival for young audiences presents award-winning cinematic art for everyone from four years old to 18plus.
-Families and film lovers of all ages can expect outstanding cinema experiences in Frankfurt, Offenbach, and Wiesbaden.
-School classes, children’s and youth groups in Germany can also access the short films of the competition program via video-on-demand.
+Lights out at LUCAS #48: From September 25th to October 2nd, 2025, Germany’s oldest film festival for young audiences presents award-winning cinematic art for everyone from three years to 18plus.
+Families and film lovers of all ages can look forward to outstanding cinema experiences in Frankfurt, Offenbach and Wiesbaden.

-21 carefully curated feature films and a selection of short films (all of them German premieres) will compete for the coveted LUCAS awards.
-In addition to the competition program, LUCAS presents classics of film history, short film programs for the very youngest and other series, some of which are created by children and young adults.
-During the festival week, a special focus is on film talks, in which filmmakers from all over the world enter into dialogue with the audience.
+At the heart of LUCAS are the competitions in the »Kids«, »Teens« and »Youngsters« sections.
+In addition to the competition program, the festival shows classics of film history, short films for the very youngest and other programs, some of which are designed by children and young people.
+During the festival week, a special focus is placed on the film talks, in which filmmakers from all over the world enter into dialog with the audience.

-For representatives of the film industry, conferences and panel discussions take place that deal with topics of film education and current trends in children’s and youth film production.
+For representatives of the film industry, specialist conferences and panel discussions are held that deal with topics of film education and current trends in children’s and youth film production.

 Competitions